csning1998/on-premise-gitlab-deployment/README.md

     - **Note 2:**

         The current SSH identity variables are primarily used for Packer in a single-use scenario, while the VM identity variables are used by Terraform when cloning VMs.
-In principle, they can be set to the same value.
-However, if you need to set different names for different VMs, you can directly modify the objects and relevant code in HCL.
-Typically, you would modify the `ansible_runner.vm_credentials` variable and related variable passing, and then use a `for_each` loop for iteration.
-This increases complexity, so if there are no other requirements, it is recommanded to keep the SSH and VM identity variables the same.
+In principle, these can be set to the same value.
+However, if different names are required for different VMs, the objects and relevant code in HCL can be modified directly.
+Typically, the `ansible_runner.vm_credentials` variable and related variable passing would be modified, followed by the use of a `for_each` loop for iteration.
+This increases complexity; therefore, if no other requirements exist, maintaining identical SSH and VM identity variables is recommended.

-5. When starting the project, you only need to launch the Vault server in a single terminal (maybe in your IDE) window using `vault server -config=vault/vault.hcl`.
-Afterward, you can use
+5. When starting the project, the Vault server is launched in a single terminal window (e.g., within an IDE) using `vault server -config=vault/vault.hcl`.
+The following options are available for use:

     - option `3` in `entry.sh` to unseal the Development mode Vault database
     - option `4` to unseal the Production mode Vault database

-    Alternatively, you may use container as described in B.1-2, which is suggested due to simplicity.
+    Alternatively, use the container as described in B.1-2, which is suggested due to simplicity.

 #### **Step B.3.
 Create Variable File for Terraform:**

-1. You can RENAME the `terraform/layers/*/terraform.tfvars.example` file to `terraform/layers/*/terraform.tfvars` file using the following command:
+1. Rename the `terraform/layers/*/terraform.tfvars.example` file to `terraform/layers/*/terraform.tfvars` file using the following command:

     ```shell
     for f in terraform/layers/*/terraform.tfvars.example; do cp -n "$f" "${f%.example}"; done
     ```

-    Then, you can modify the `terraform.tfvars` file based on your requirements.
+    Then modify the `terraform.tfvars` file based on the requirements of each cluster.
 HA and non-HA are both supported.

 2. For users setting up an HA Cluster (GitLab as example), the number of elements in `gitlab_kubeadm_compute.masters` and `gitlab_kubeadm_compute.workers` determines the number of nodes generated.
 Ensure the quantity of nodes in `gitlab_kubeadm_compute.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
 Meanwhile, `gitlab_kubeadm_compute.workers` can be configured based on the number of IPs.
 The IPs provided by the user must correspond to the host-only network segment.

-    - The latest version is available at <https://cdimage.ubuntu.com/ubuntu/releases/24.04/release/> ,
+    - The latest version is available at <https://cdimage.ubuntu.com/ubuntu/releases/24.04/release/> .
     - The test version of this project is also available at <https://old-releases.ubuntu.com/releases/noble/> .
-    - After selecting your version, please verify the checksum.
+    - After selecting the version, please verify the checksum.
         - For latest Noble version: <https://releases.ubuntu.com/noble/SHA256SUMS>
         - For "Noble-old-release" version: <https://old-releases.ubuntu.com/releases/noble/SHA256SUMS>